hackwithchris/contracts/README.md

 ## Overview

 After much trial and error I found that keeping a separate hardhat project for groups of contracts made my life a lot easier.
 The reason for this is because different contracts may need different versions of solidity. we will use [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to keep all the separate hardhat projects together in one repo while sharing dependencies.
+I personally also prefer using yarn to npm.
+Each hardhat project will be in its separate directory within the projects folder.